-It is the responsibility of the Committe to declare what the handicap allowance is in the terms of each competition.
+It is the responsibility of the Committee to declare what the handicap allowance is in the terms of each competition.

 Fourball will be 85% of your Course Handicap.

-There are some scenarios where a player's handicap might increase more than this.
+There are some scenarios where a player's handicap might increase by more than this.

-Handicap increasing by more than 2 strokes - If a player had a handicap under the old system which was previously set at a limit of 28, and they were unable to play to that handicap, then their handicap would only be increasing by 0.1 each time.
-This could take a long time, and since the WHS is an averaging system with handicap limits up to 54, then it is likely that there would be a big increase in handicap which would better reflect their current ability and allow that player to compete more fairly.
-This would also apply to any player who is losing ability such as through age or injury where the previous system could not keep
+Handicap increasing by more than 2 strokes - If a player had a handicap under the old system which was previously set at a limit of 28, and they were unable to play to that handicap, then their handicap would only be increasing by 0.1 each time a score was returned.
+This would mean it could take a long time for the player's handicap to get to a level they can play to.
+Since the WHS is an averaging system with handicap limits up to 54, then it is likely that the change to the WHS will result in a big increase in their handicap, which would better reflect their current ability and allow that player to compete more fairly.
+This would also apply to any player who is losing ability such as through age or injury where the previous system could not accommodate this.

-If you believe that your handicap is incorrect, then it is posible that you may have scoring records missing or they are based off incorrect course data.
-Please contact the club to investigate.
+If you believe that your handicap is incorrect, then it is possible that you may have scoring records missing or they are based off incorrect course data.
+Please contact the club and ask us to investigate this.